lgreco/cdp/docs/source/shared/expectations.rst

 * Read your **email** regularly and *always* before heading out to class.

 * **Read** everything carefully!
-Assignments, announcements, class notes, and program contents contain 99% of the information you need.
+Assignments, announcements, class notes, email messages, and program contents contain 99% of the information you need.

 * Make an **effort.** If you cannot finish the code, show some pseudocode.

 * **Ask for help.** Spend between 20 and 40 minutes on an assignment.
 If you feel you are not making progress, ask for help.

 * The internet is full of sites with “solutions” to problems.
 Be careful when using them.
-Most of the stuff posted there is **junk.** If you use code from these sites, you must **demonstrate** that you understand it fully.
+Most of the stuff posted there is **junk.** If you use code you fond online, you must **demonstrate** that you understand it fully.
+Such demonstration makes the difference between *learning* and *plagiarizing.*

+* If you employ at AI tool, cite its use and list the prompts you used to derive your work.
+Work that has been found to be produced by generative AI without citation and listing of prompts, will receive a 0 grade.

 * If applicable, use the Programmers Pact as a checklist before you submit code for evaluation.